JuliaDataScience/JuliaDataScience/contents/data_vis_makie_attributes.md

 sco(s)
 ```

-Note that the last line is `set_theme!()`, which will reset the default settings of Makie.
+Note that the last line is `set_theme!()`, which will reset to the default settings of Makie.
 For more on `themes` please go to @sec:themes.

 Before moving on into the next section, it's worthwhile to see an example where an `array` of attributes are passed at once to a plotting function.